 Day two – Big Porcupine Lake – 200 m portage – Bonnechere Lake – 175 m portage – Phipps Lake – 60 m portage – Kirkwood Lake – 715 m portage – Laurence Lake – Pardee Lake – 145 m portage – Harness Lake -1035 m portage to Head Lake – camp

 Day three – Head Lake – 1640 m portage – Cache Lake – Tanamakoon Lake – 120 m portage – Sherif Pond – 320 m portage – Little Island Lake – 220 m portage – kKootchie Lake – 830 m portage to Smoke Lake – back to car

-Here are the highlights of my three day canoe trip in Algonquin Provincial Park – starting and ending on Smoke Lake.
+Highlights of my 3-day canoe trip in Algonquin Provincial Park – starting and ending on Smoke Lake.

 Beat the bugs in Algonquin Provincial Park